Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} increasing demand for data transmission rates and volumes remains a major challenge in modern wireless communication systems \cite{jiang2021road}.
+\IEEEPARstart{T}{he} growing demand for higher data transmission rates and increasing diversity of services remain major challenges in future wireless communication systems \cite{jiang2021road}, \cite{ituFrameworkOverall}.
 To achieve high data rates while maintaining quality of service (QoS) across numerous wireless devices, massive multiple-input multiple-output (MIMO) architectures have been standardized as a key 5G technology and widely adopted.
 Among various massive MIMO architectures, network or distributed MIMO utilizes a spatially distributed set of antennas to cooperatively reduce inter-cell interference in traditional cellular systems, allowing for higher data rates \cite{choi2007downlink}.

 An advanced form of Network MIMO, known as cell-free massive MIMO (CF-mMIMO), has garnered considerable attention in recent years \cite{ngo2017cell}.
 In CF-mMIMO systems, a large number of distributed access points (APs) are connected to a central processing unit (CPU) via backhaul links.
 This configuration supports collaborative communication, enabling multiple user equipments (UEs) to share the same time-frequency resources.
 The spatially distributed architecture of CF-mMIMO offers additional macro-diversity gains from dense AP deployment and improves fairness among UEs.